-I‘ve been developing self development advice for a large percentage of my life.
+I‘ve been working with self development advice for a large percentage of my life.
 I’ve come across a lot of concepts and ideas as well as invented quite a few of my own.
 But the following is one of the most important ideas I’ve stumbled across in my life:

 Most people only commit to action if they feel a certain level of motivation.
 And they only feel motivation when they feel an emotional inspiration.